 Where it looks likely that the practice will be intervened, it may be possible to agree on a voluntary closure.
 Whilst this would not stop the cessation of the practice, it will limit the costs of the intervention and protect your reputation and the goodwill you have established with clients.

-What are the signs the SRA may be considering an SRA Intervention?
+What are the signs that the SRA may be considering an intervention?

 If a solicitor or firm is being investigated by the SRA there will often (but not always) be tell-tale warnings that they are considering an intervention.
 These can include: